-Wet'suwet'en supporters meet with crown-Indigenous relations minister in Toronto
+Wet'suwet'en supporters meet with Crown-Indigenous relations minister in Toronto

 Bennett walked into her office at 10 a.m., escorted by four security personnel.
 During the meeting, she reiterated many of the ideas that had been expressed during the phone call, and continued to assert her lack of responsibility in the controversial affair.

-The activists who had been in the meeting with her chose to end the meeting by collectively leaving the office at around 11 a.m., before holding a rally and then joining other groups to block the Younge & Eglington intersection for two hours.
+The activists who had been in the meeting with her chose to end the meeting by collectively leaving the office at around 11 a.m., before holding a rally and then joining other groups to block the Yonge and Eglinton intersection for two hours.

 "Don't cry on the shoulder of the man that stole their land," Wong told rabble.ca, paraphrasing Indigenous activist Arthur Manuel.
 "That's why we didn't meet [with Bennett] today.
 Because we're tired of crying on the shoulder of these MPs … We're going to disrupt society until Canada backs down."